Ólafur Jóhannesson (football manager)

-Ólafur Davíð Jóhannesson (born 30 June 1957, in Reykjavík) is an Icelandic football manager and former player who formerly managed the Iceland national team.
+Ólafur Davíð Jóhannesson (born 30 June 1957) is an Icelandic football manager and former player who formerly managed the Iceland national team.
 During his manager career, he has won the Icelandic championship five times and the Icelandic Cup three times.

-During his playing career, he played most of his years as a senior player with Haukar but started his career as manager only 24 years of age with the team Einherji from Vopnafjörður.
+During his playing career, he played most of his years as a senior player with Haukar in the role of defender, but started his career as manager only 24 years of age with the team Einherji from Vopnafjörður.
 He has managed Einherji, Skallagrímur, FH, Þróttur, Haukar, Selfoss, ÍR and Valur.

 Managerial career

 FH

 Ólafur Jóhannesson managed FH a total of three times, the most recent and successful between the years 2002 and 2008.

 During those years FH rose up to become a major power in Icelandic football.
 In his first season as manager, Ólafur steered his team to second place, FH highest finish in years.

 Next season he did even better and made them champions and secured a place in the qualifying rounds of the Champions League. Ólafur won two more championships in the years 2005 and 2006 and winning the first VISA-cup in the history of FH in 2007.